 Matcha, the focal point of the Japanese Tea Ceremony, is a fine powder made by grinding green tea leaves.
 Only the finest, young, shade-grown gyokuro tea leaves are used to create matcha.
 The leaves are plucked and laid out flat to dry.
 Veins are removed and the leaves, now called tencha, are carefully ground in granite mills until they become the precious powder.
 Easy preparation is achieved by placing 1 teaspoon of matcha per cup (or to taste) in a cup, adding a few drops of hot water (160-180F) and stirring with a spoon until a paste forms.
 Add the rest of the water and stir.

-blended with matcha tea and matcha flavor - blueberry
+blended with matcha tea & natural blueberry flavor

 whip up the perfect froth

 Traditional matcha preparation requires the use of a bamboo whisk to evenly distribute the powdered tea until a foam appears.

 Ask a question about matcha blueberry and have the Adagio Teas community offer feedback.

 what is the calorie count on this tea? is there sugar in it? diabetic questions :)